fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

 all the data up to the month, and generate the forecast for the next month.

-We will compare Chronos' one-shot forecasts to the rolling forecasts of a SARIMA model which is re-trained on each month using the same data that was provided to Chronos as context.
+We will compare Chronos' one-shot forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Chronos as context.
 We will find that the Chronos model and the SARIMA model have comparable performance.

 ******************************************